Ionian Sea, Greece

 - Myrtos: Myrtos is a multi-awarded beach with lush vegetation, impressive rocks, blue waters and white pebbles.
-It’s the perfect spot to watch the sunset and it has been voted as one of the best beaches in Greece and the whole world!
-Bear in mind that there is no natural shade on the beach, so make sure you bring an umbrella.
+It’s the perfect spot to watch the sunset and it has been voted one of the best beaches in Greece and the whole world!
+There is no natural shade on the beach, so make sure you bring an umbrella.

-- Skala: This 5-km beach is one of the largest on the island.
-It is located next to a popular resort village and it is quite popular with visitors.
-Despite its popularity, it rarely gets crowded as its coast is really long.
-It has blue waters, thick golden sand and tall pine trees.
+- Skala: this 5-km-long beach is one of the largest on the island.
+It is located next to a famous resort village and it is quite popular with visitors.
+Despite its popularity, it rarely gets crowded, as its coast is rather long.
+It has blue waters, thick golden sand, and tall pine trees.

-- Petani: This beach is one of the best in Kefalonia.
-Emerald waters, small pebbles, lush vegetation and a picture-perfect sunset view make up a dreamy setting.
+- Petani: this beach is one of the best in Kefalonia.
+Emerald waters, small pebbles, lush vegetation and picture-perfect sunset views make up a dreamy setting.
 You can find visitor amenities, as well as tavernas and cafés.

 - Xi: Xi is distinguished for its red sand and clay rocks.
 You can have a free spa session using the grey clay found on the beach!
 It is wind-protected and has shallow waters, making it great for kids.
 There are umbrellas, sun loungers, restaurants, cafés and a food truck.
-You can watch the sunset and try water sports on the beach.
+You can watch the sunset and try out water sports.